google-github-actions/auth/README.md

 ## Prerequisites

--   For authenticating via Google Cloud Service Account Keys, you must create an export a Google Cloud Service Account Key in JSON format.
+-   For authenticating via Google Cloud Service Account Keys, you must create and export a Google Cloud Service Account Key in JSON format.

 -   For authenticating via Workload Identity Federation, you must create and